nalmeida/urltracker/README.md

-  -v, --verbose                Verbose mode: show all redirect URLs -q, --quiet                  Quiet mode: no output to console -nc, --no-color              Disable colored output -a, --auth <user:password>   Use HTTP Basic Authentication -H, --header <header>        Add custom header (can be used multiple times) -c, --cookie <name=value>    Add a cookie (can be used multiple times)
+  -v, --verbose                Verbose mode: show all redirect URLs -q, --quiet                  Quiet mode: no output to console -nc, --no-color              Disable colored output -m, --method <method> HTTP method to use (default: GET.
+HEAD is faster but some servers may block it) -a, --auth <user:password>   Use HTTP Basic Authentication -H, --header <header>        Add custom header (can be used multiple times) -c, --cookie <name=value>    Add a cookie (can be used multiple times)